ReBrain: Brain MRI Reconstruction from Sparse CT Slice via Retrieval-Augmented Diffusion

 PositiveArtificial Intelligence

 - A new framework named ReBrain has been introduced for reconstructing brain MRI from sparse CT slices using a retrieval-augmented diffusion approach.
-This method utilizes a Brownian Bridge Diffusion Model to synthesize MRI slices and retrieves similar CT slices from a prior database to enhance reconstruction accuracy.
+This method employs a Brownian Bridge Diffusion Model to synthesize MRI slices and retrieves similar CT slices from a prior database to enhance reconstruction accuracy.
+This innovation addresses the challenges posed by low-dose CT scans that often result in poor resolution and limited data for MRI synthesis.

 — via World Pulse Now AI Editorial System